webdriverio/selenium-standalone/docs/API.md

 `opts.seleniumArgs` array of arguments for the selenium server, passed directly to [child_process.spawn](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options).
 Defaults to `[]`.

-`opts.spawnCb` will be called if provided as soon as the selenium child process was spawned.
-It may be interesting if you want to do some more debug.

 `opts.javaPath` set the javaPath manually, otherwise we use `[which](https://github.com/isaacs/node-which).sync('java')`.

 `opts.requestOpts` can be any valid [`got` options object](https://www.npmjs.com/package/got#proxies).
 You can use this for example to set a timeout.